Trusted WordPress tutorials, when you need them most.

 1. What happens to my older posts and pages in the block editor?
 Can I still edit them?

-Your old posts and pages are completely safe and unaffected by the block editor.
-You can still edit them, and the editor will automatically open them in a block containing the classic editor.
+The block editor does not affect your old posts and pages.
+You can still edit them, and the block editor will automatically open them in a block containing the classic editor.

 Convert to blocks